confluentinc/live-labs/DIMT2024/README.md

 <details>
     <summary><b>Confluent Cloud Web UI</b></summary>

-1. Log into Confluent Cloud by navigating to https://confluent.cloud
+1. Log into Confluent Cloud by navigating to confluent.io and click on the **Login** on the top right corner.
 1. Step into **Data_In_Motion_Tour** environment.
 1. Step into **dimt_kafka_cluster**.
 1. On the navigation menu, select **Connectors** and then **+ Add connector**.